What is a smoke control area?

 If the smoke originates from a commercial premise and is dark smoke it can be an offence and action may be taken under the Clean Air Act 1993 to prevent it.

-To report a smoke issue, contact Environmental Health Services (hyperlink to be included)
+To report a smoke issue, please use the link below and select Environmental Health Services from the options available.

 You will need: